russmckendrick/blog/content/posts/2016-12-29_portainer-a-ui-for-docker/index.md

 ---
 title: "Portainer, a UI for Docker"
+description: "Discover Portainer, the popular Docker management tool that has surpassed 1 million pulls on Docker Hub.
+Learn why this open-source platform is gaining traction among developers and DevOps professionals for simplifying container deployment, management, and monitoring.
+Explore Portainer's features and benefits in this article."
 author: "Russ Mckendrick"
 date: 2016-12-29T18:14:07.257Z
 lastmod: 2021-07-31T12:34:35+01:00
 tags:
  - Docker
  - DevOps
  - Tools
 cover:
     image: "/img/2016-12-29_portainer-a-ui-for-docker_0.png"
 images: